-Two new programs-a Master of Arts in Learning and Teaching and a Master of Arts in Organizational Leadership-will launch on the Marin campus in January.
-Nyle DiMarco shares his story ne of the early events of the semester was an appearance by Nyle DiMarco, a leader and ambassador for the deaf community.
+On Oct.
+1, model, actor, and deaf activist Nyle DiMarco tells the U of R audience he views his deafness as an asset, not a liability.
+O ne of the early events of the semester was an appearance by Nyle DiMarco, a leader and ambassador for the deaf community.
 DiMarco-who first stepped into the public spotlight as the last model standing on The CW's America's Next Top Model and as the winner of the mirror ball trophy on ABC's Dancing with the Stars-shared his barrier-breaking story as a deaf man who has risen above stereotypes.
 The event was sponsored by Diversity Initiatives, Associated Students of the University of Redlands, and Johnston Center for Integrative Studies.
+Greek Corner

-Greek Corner s of this fall, Greek life at Redlands now $oldsymbol{\Lambda}$ includes Gamma Delta Rho, created by its members to provide a space for students of color.
+As of this fall, Greek life at Redlands now includes Gamma Delta Rho, created by its members to provide a space for students of color.
 Here, Alieu Corr '21 (left), Gamma Delta Rho president, stands with Corinna Martin '21, president of Alpha Chi Delta, whose members were instrumental in helping Gamma Delta Rho through the accreditation process.
 U of R marks a decade of Tree Campus USA recognition The Arbor Day Foundation recently named the Redlands campus a Tree Campus USA for the 10th year in a row.
 "This is a community that loves trees," says Tony Mueller, director of community service learning at University of Redlands.
 "When we lose one, especially one of the large oaks, it's noticeably gone.
 That's why each year our facilities grounds crew and the Community Service Learning Office plant trees to provide shade for years to come."
 The University of Redlands, which boasts more than 3,000 trees on its 160-acre main campus, is one of only two private universities in Southern California to earn this year's Tree Campus USA designation.
 To earn the designation, a college or university must meet five standards: maintaining a tree advisory committee, drafting a campus tree-care plan, dedicating annual expenditures for its campus tree program, and hosting an Arbor Day observance and student service-learning project.
 In his congratulatory letter, Arbor Day Foundation President Dan Lambe wrote, "We celebrate your diligence in improving the environment and quality of life at University of Redlands.
 Your entire campus community should be proud of your sustained commitment to environmental stewardship."

-COOMCKOWN 7-4-10

-Faculty members exhibit wide-ranging points of view

-The annual Faculty Art Show-displaying works by Professors Raúl Acero, Tommi Cahill, Jim Callans, David Fairrington, Anna Gaitan, Munro Galloway, Qwist Joseph, and Jeff Wilson-showcased paintings, sculptures, photographs, and multimedia pieces from Sept.
+Faculty members exhibit wide-ranging points of view The annual Faculty Art Show displaying works by Professors Raúl Acero, Tommi Cahill, Jim Callans, David Fairrington, Anna Gaitan, Munro Galloway, Qwist Joseph, and Jeff Wilson-showcased paintings, sculptures, photographs, and multimedia pieces from Sept.
 17 to Oct.
-20.

-ON CAMPUS

-U of R students and alumni 'Suit Up'
+20. ON CAMPUS U of R students and alumni 'Suit Up'